Active, Continual Fine Tuning of Convolutional Neural Networks for Reducing Annotation Efforts: Discussion

-We based our experiments on AlexNet, because its architecture offers a nice balance in depth: it is deep enough that we can investigate the impact of AFT$^*$ and AFT on the performance of pre-trained CNNs, and it is also shallow enough that we can conduct experiments quickly.
-The learning parameters used for training and fine-tuning of AlexNet in our experiments are summarized in Tab.~\ref{tab:Parameter}.
-Alternatively, deeper architectures, such as GoogLeNet~\cite{Szegedy_2015_CVPR}, ResNet~\cite{He_2016_CVPR}, and DenseNet~\cite{huang2016densely}, could have been used and have shown relatively high performance for challenging computer vision tasks.
-However, the purpose of this work is not to achieve the highest performance for different biomedical image tasks but to answer a critical question: {\em How to dramatically reduce the cost of annotation when applying CNNs in biomedical imaging.} For these purposes, AlexNet is a reasonable architectural choice.
-Nevertheless, we have experimented our three applications on GoogLeNet, demonstrating consistent patterns between AlexNet and GoogLeNet as shown in Figs.~\ref{fig:example_result}, \ref{fig:merged} and \ref{fig:googlenet_merged}.
-As a result, given this generalizability, we could focus on comparing the prediction patterns (summarized in Tab.~\ref{tab:PredictionPattern}) and learning strategies (summarized in Tab.~\ref{tab:Terminology}) instead of running experiments on various deep neural network architectures.
+} We based our experiments on AlexNet and GoogLeNet.
+Alternatively, deeper architectures, such as VGG~\citep{simonyan2014very}, ResNet~\citep{he2016deep}, DenseNet~\citep{huang2017densely}, and FixEfficientNet~\citep{touvron2020fixing}, could have been used and they are known to show relatively higher performance for challenging computer vision tasks.
+However, the purpose of this work is not to achieve the highest performance for different medical image tasks but to answer a critical question: {\em How can annotation costs be significantly reduced when applying CNNs to medical imaging?} For this purpose, we have experimented with our three applications, demonstrating consistent patterns between AlexNet and GoogLeNet as shown in \figurename~\ref{fig:selection_approaches_comparison}.
+As a result, given this generalizability, we can focus on comparing the prediction patterns and learning strategies rather than running experiments on different CNN architectures.
+Moreover, our active selection criteria only rely on data augmentation and model prediction, without being tied to specific types of predictors.
+This suggests that not only various CNN architectures, but also other predictive methods---spanning old fashions (\eg SVM, Random Forests, and AdaBoost) to recent trends such as CapsuleNet~\citep{sabour2017dynamic} and Transformer~\citep{dosovitskiy2020image}---can benefit from the progress in active learning.